CoreMedia/feedback-hub-adapter-searchmetrics/README.md

 # CoreMedia Feedback Hub Adapter 'Searchmetrics'

-The is an integration for the SEO and content marketing platform __Searchmetrics__ (https://www.searchmetrics.com/).
+This is an integration for the SEO and content marketing platform __Searchmetrics__ (https://www.searchmetrics.com/).

 The Feedback Hub Adapter 'Searchmetrics' is implemented as a Blueprint extension.